Collabmaster/Germany-ApartmentsRentalOfferAnalysis/README.md

 ## Project folder
 The project folder has 4 subfolders
 - **Project Management**: Contains the Project Brief and Data profile document
-- **Data**: Stored both Original(dataframes before cleaning) and Prepared Data(data frames after cleaning and prepared for analysis)
+- **Data**: File too large for required github size, but this file Stored both Original(dataframes before cleaning) and Prepared Data(data frames after cleaning and prepared for analysis)
-- **Scripts**: Contains all the Python codes written for the entire analysis
+- **Scripts**: Contains all the Python codes written for the entire analysis and visualizations from statistical analysis
-- **Analysis**: Contains the Visualizations from which insights were developed

 ## Analytical Skills Demonstrated
 - **Data Cleaning**: Importing data, Consistency check, and Wrangling